nexDigitalDev/kong-ratelimiting-demo/README.md

 Now you have configured your **swapi-service** and the route so you can test them !

-Try the following command to verify if Kong is properly forwarding requests to the service that you created.
+Try the following commands to verify if Kong is properly forwarding requests to the service that you created.

 ```bash
 # Using curl